 The Company's effective tax rate will fluctuate based on the geographic segment in which the pretax profits are earned.
 Of the geographic segments in which the Company operates, the U.S. has the highest tax rates; Europe's tax rates are generally lower than U.S. tax rates; and Asia has the lowest tax rates of the Company's three geographical segments.
-See Note 9, "Income Taxes."
+See Note 9, "Income Taxes" and the "Tax Reform" discussion below.